VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 ### Add an external collection of snippets

 By default luasnip is configured to expand snippets, and the only snippets you get will come from your LSP server.
-If you want to load **custom snippets** into the completion menu you need add [saadparwaiz1/cmp_luasnip](https://github.com/saadparwaiz1/cmp_luasnip) as a source in nvim-cmp (if you are not familiar with the concept of source, see [the previous section](#adding-a-source)).
+If you want to load **custom snippets** into the completion menu you need add [saadparwaiz1/cmp_luasnip](https://github.com/saadparwaiz1/cmp_luasnip) as a source in nvim-cmp (if you are not familiar with the concept of source, see the previous section ["Adding a source"](#adding-a-source)).

 We don't need to write our own snippets, we can download a collection like [friendly-snippets](https://github.com/rafamadriz/friendly-snippets) and then parse them using a luasnip loader.